iivanu/CHIPageControl/README.md

 CHIPageControl is a set of cool animated page controls to replace boring UIPageControl.
 We were inspired by [Jardson Almeida dribbble shot](https://dribbble.com/shots/2578447-Page-Control-Indicator-Transitions-Collection) and implemented a few more page controls.
+Fork is created for usage with Swift Package Manager

 Made with ❤️ by [Chili Labs](https://chililabs.io).